Death toll from Pakistan mosque suicide bombing rises to 88

 Former Pakistani Prime Minister Imran Khan also expressed his condolences, calling the bombing a “terrorist suicide attack.”

 Sharif’s government came to power in April after Khan was ousted in a no-confidence vote in Parliament.
-Khan has since campaigned for early elections, claiming his ouster was illegal and part of a plot backed by the United States.
-Washington and Sharif dismiss Khan’s claims.
+Khan has since campaigned for early elections, claiming his ouster was illegal and part of a plot backed by the U.S. Washington and Sharif dismiss Khan’s claims.

 Associated Press writer Munir Ahmed in Islamabad contributed to this report.